duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/996_AMOD18_SemSeg.md

 Check: you have ROS installed.
 Run >>roscore in terminal too check this.

+Check: your Duckiebot has to roscore and ros-picam containers running

 ## Demo instructions {#demo-semseg-run}

 ### First option: Docker (Recommended)

 Step 1: Make sure you have ROS and Docker installed on your laptop.
-You should have completed the steps in the Duckiebot operation manual from Unit B-1 to Unit B-9.
+You should have completed the steps in the Duckiebot operation manual from Unit B-1 to Unit B-9: see [](#laptop-setup).
 Make sure you have ros-picam, roscore container running on your Duckiebot.

 Step 2: Find the IP adress of your computer and Duckiebot using the ping command:

     laptop $ ping ![hostname].local
     laptop $ ping ![Computer name]